Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Experimental setup

 \section{Experimental setup}

-We evaluate our event-based VT\&R system across diverse indoor and outdoor environments using a mobile robot platform equipped with a neuromorphic camera.
+We evaluate our event-based VT\&R system across diverse indoor and outdoor environments using a mobile robot equipped with an event camera.
 This section details our implementation parameters (Section~\ref{setup:implementation}), hardware configuration (Section~\ref{setup:platform}), and experimental scenarios (Section~\ref{setup:exp}).
+We also detail introduce evaluation metrics in Section~\ref{exp:metric} and baselines for benchmarking in Section~\ref{exp:baseline}.